cloudposse/docs/content/docs/reference/best-practices/terraform-best-practices.md

 To enforce consistency, we require that all modules use the [`terraform-null-label`](https://github.com/cloudposse/terraform-null-label) module.
 With this module, users have the ability to change the way resource names are generated such as by changing the order of parameters or the delimiter.
 While the module is opinionated on the parameters, it's proved invaluable as a mechanism for generating consistent resource names.

-## DNS Infrastructure

-### Use lots of DNS zones

-Never mingle DNS from different stages or environments in the same zone.

-### Delegate DNS zones across account boundaries

-Delegate each AWS account a DNS zone for which it is authoritative.

-### Distinguish between branded domains and service discovery domains

-Service discovery domains are what services use to discover each other.
-These are seldom if ever used by end-users.
-There should only be one service discovery domain, but there may be many zones delegated from that domain.

-Branded domains are the domains that users use to access the services.
-These are determined by products, marketing, and business use-cases.
-There may be many branded domains pointing to a single service discovery domain.
-The architecture of the branded domains won't mirror the service discovery domains.

 ## Module Design